dividab/graphql-norm/README.md

 This function returns an object with information about the denormalization result.
 The following properties are available on the returned object:

 - **data**: This is the data for the query as it would have been returned from a GraphQL serverl, or `undefined` is the query could not be completely fulfilled from the data in `normMap`.
 - **fields**: An object where each property is an normlized object key, and the value is a `Set` of used fields.
 This can be useful for tracking which key/fields will affect this query data.
 If an tuple of this object and the data is stored, each time a new normalized result is merged a cache we can check if the new normalized data being merged contains any of the keys/fields of this query then it is affected by the merge, otherwise not.
 This is similar to the approach used [by relay](https://relay.dev/docs/en/thinking-in-graphql#achieving-view-consistency) for tracking changes.
+If the query could not be fulfilled from cache, data will be `undefined` and `fields` will contain the first field that could not be resolved.

 ### merge()